Ixtlán del Rio (archaeological site)

 Ixtlán del Rio is an archaeological site located in the Ixtlán del Rio municipality, on the south west region of the Mexican state of Nayarit.
 It is also known as "Los Toriles" and contains the only vestiges of the western cultures in Nayarit.

 The presence of prehispanic vestiges in the form of petroglyphs are registered in five areas, the most important are "El Terrero", "Sayulapa" and "El Veladero", which depict sgraffiti lines and representations of abstract figures, such as spirals with rays.

-Of the traditional Shaft Tombs, five large concentration areas are identified, containing human bone remains; domestic pottery ollas, comales and cantaros (pitchers)]; as well as sculpture type remains (human and animal figures).
+Of the traditional shaft tombs, five large concentration areas have been identified, containing human bone remains; domestic pottery ollas, comales and cantaros (pitchers)]; as well as sculpture type remains (human and animal figures).

 Background

-In remote times in which early American settlers crossed the Behring Strait, several sedentary groups migrated south.
-The territory of present-day Nayarit State has manifestations of those settlers, chronologically and consecutively located in three cultural periods: Los Concheros, the shaft tomb tradition and the Aztatlán tradition.
+In remote times in which Paleo-Indians crossed the Bering Strait, several sedentary groups migrated south.
+The territory of present-day Nayarit state has manifestations of those settlers, chronologically and consecutively located in three cultural periods: Los Concheros, the shaft tomb tradition and the Aztatlán tradition.